kevpstephens/kevpstephens/README.md

 <br>

 ## 🛠️ Some Projects I'm Currently Working On:
-- [Daily Spews (Frontend)](https://github.com/kevpstephens/daily-spews-frontend) - A Reddit-style news app built with React & CSS
+- [Daily Spews (Frontend)](https://github.com/kevpstephens/daily-spews-frontend) - A Reddit-style news app built with React & CSS.
-- [Daily Spews (Backend)](https://github.com/kevpstephens/daily-spews-backend) - A RESTful API providing backend architecture for the Daily Spews app
+- [Daily Spews (Backend)](https://github.com/kevpstephens/daily-spews-backend) - A RESTful API providing backend architecture for the Daily Spews app.
 - ReelDiscussions - Letterboxd/IMDB-hybrid forum - more on that soon...
-- FoundIt - A web-based lost & found app, built in collaboration with 6 other budding and powerful devs
+- FoundIt - A web-based lost & found app, built with TypeScript and Next.js, in collaboration with 6 other budding and powerful devs.

 <!---